How WITNESS Uses Video Advocacy to Advance Human Rights

 For the Overbrook Foundation, which funds human rights and environmental conservation, the interest in WITNESS springs from a belief that “the advocacy organizations that are going to have the biggest impact are those that are either making media, influencing media, or providing media tools and training to other organizations,” says the foundation’s president, Stephen A. Foster.

-“In contemporary communications, you have to abandon the traditional ideas of big media mentions,” he adds.
+“In contemporary communications, you have to abandon traditional ideas about big media mentions,” he adds.
 “The question now is, how do you get your messages out to your constituencies, and how do you hear from those constituencies in ways that will bolster your work?”
-The better that WITNESS addresses such questions, the more George Hollidays will be equipped to expose—and contextualize—the Rodney King incidents happening worldwide.
+The better WITNESS addresses such questions, the more people will be equipped to expose—and contextualize—the kinds of abuses captured in the Rodney King video, and the many others taking place around the world.

 Change” module in WITNESS’s